Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: DISCUSSION

+The observation of the near-surface widening of the S-laminae and corresponding narrowing of their N-counterparts at high applied field testifies that gain in the sample free energy due to the former exceeds losses due to the latter combined with the losses due to the increasing inhomogeneity of the outside field.
+But then a legitimate question arises: if it is profitable at high fields, why it does not take place at lower field values?

 A possible answer is as follows.
-As known \cite{Tamm}, the magnetic field $B$ in N domain exerts pressure on the N/S interface equal to $B^2/8\pi$.
-A maximum pressure withholding by the N/S interface in type-I superconductors is reached when $B=H_c$ \cite{Landafshitz_II}.
-It is also known \cite{Egorov,IS}, that in the IS $B$ in N-domains decreases with increasing applied field from $H_c$ down to $H_{ci}$.
-Therefore, since narrowing of an N-lamina leads to increasing $B$ due to flux conservation, at low $H$ (when $B \approxeq H_c$) there is no room to make the narrowing profitable.
-However such a room does appear at high applied field at which $B$ can be significantly (for more than 50\%) less than $H_c$ \cite{IS}.
-Therefore maximum saving of the condensation energy (proportional to the volume of the S phase) can be reached with the flat interface boundary (as in Tinkham's scenario in Fig.\,1B) at low field and with widening S-laminae (as in Fig.\,10) at high field.
+As known \cite{Tamm}, the magnetic field with induction $B$ in the N domain exerts pressure on the N/S interface equal to $B^2/8\pi$.
+A maximum pressure withholding by the N/S interface in type-I superconductors is reached when $B=H_c$ \cite{VK}.
+It is also known \cite{Egorov,IS}, that in the IS $B$ in N domains decreases with increasing applied field from $H_c$ down to $H_{ci}$.
+Therefore, since narrowing of an N-lamina leads to increasing $B$ due to flux conservation, at low $H_0$ (when $B \simeq H_c$) there is no room to make the narrowing profitable.
+However such an opportunity does appear at high applied field at which $B$ can be significantly (for more than 50\%) less than $H_c$ \cite{IS}.
+Therefore maximum saving of the condensation energy (proportional to the volume of the S phase) can be reached with a flat interphase boundary (as in Tinkham's scenario in Fig.\,1B) at low field and with widening S-laminae (as in Fig.\,11) at high field.

-Another principal question, associated with the FDDS scenario shown in Fig.\,10, is related to the potential theorem \cite{Landafshitz_II}, also referred as Earnshaw's theorem \cite{Maxwell}.
-As known (see, e.g. \cite{Jackson}) in current-free regions at steady-state conditions the Maxwell equations for the magnetic field are identical to those for static electric field and therefore the magnetic field can be described using a magnetic scalar potential $\varPhi(\textbf{r})$ ($\textbf{r}$ is a spatial coordinate) for which the Laplace equation $\nabla^2 \varPhi=0$ holds.
-This means that $\varPhi(\textbf{r})$ can reach an extremal (maximum or minimum) value and therefore $B=\mu H=-\mu \bigtriangledown \Phi$ can be zero ($\mu$ of the free space is 1) only at boundaries of a region where there is the field \cite{Landafshitz_II}.
-Therefore it looks like the field configuration depicted in Fig.\,10 conflicts with this theorem.
+Another question, associated with the FDDS measured in this work, is related to the theorem of potential also referred to as Earnshaw's theorem.

+As known, at steady-state conditions in free space the Maxwell equations for the magnetic field take the form $\nabla\cdotp \textbf{B}=0$ and $\nabla\times \textbf{B}=0$, which is identical to corresponding Maxwell equations for the static electric field $\textbf{E}$ in free space.
+Hence, at these conditions the magnetic field represents a potential-like field and therefore it can be described using a magnetic scalar potential $\Psi(\textbf{r})$ ($\textbf{r}$ is a spatial coordinate) for which the Laplace equation $\nabla^2 \Psi=0$ holds (see, \textit{e.g.}, \cite{Jackson}).
+Then, based on this equation, one can show \cite{Landafshitz_II} that $\Psi(\textbf{r})$ can reach an extremal (maximum or minimum) value and therefore $B(=-\bigtriangledown \Psi)$ can be zero only at the edges of a region where there is the field.
+This is the essence of Earnshaw's theorem which, thus, stems from solution of the Laplace equation.